Quality in Postgraduate Research

 2018, QPR was proud to host Alan Finkel; Gina Wisker, Gillian Robinson, and Brenda Leibowitz; and Hugh Kearns as the Conference’s Keynote Speakers.
 Click here to find out more.

-*Please note that the 2024 Program is a DRAFT and is liable to change depending on feedback from presenters and any withdrawals of papers that may occur.
+*Please note that the 2024 Program is a WIP and is liable to change depending on feedback from presenters and any withdrawals of papers that may occur.
 While we will try to minimise change from the current draft program, we cannot guarantee that presentations or other sessions will take place at the time they are currently scheduled for on the draft program.